codelovesme/euglena/README.md

     * Logic reusability
     * Logic update at runtime

 An euglena application consists of three main part.
-Organelles, Chromosome, Particles.
+Organelles, Particles, Genes.

+### Organelle

 Organelles are functionalities of the application.
 Such as birds need wings to fly, euglenas need organelles to do something.
 As well as an euglena in the mother nature has flagellum organelle to move around, vacuole organelle to keep